pesoproject-exp/pesoproject-exp.github.io/_includes/collaboration.md

 PESO welcomes engagement with stakeholders and partners:
 - **Application teams:** Through regular planning and interaction, PESO and its software community teams will engage with application teams who depend upon DOE-sponsored libraries and tools.
 PESO will coordinate the delivery of capabilities via E4S, container, cloud and facilities environments to assure that application teams have access to the products they need in a variety of settings.
 - **DOE Computing Facilities:** Through regular planning and interaction, PESO intends to work with facilities staff to provide and support a full stack of DOE-sponsored libraries and tools via E4S, in collaboration with commercial E4S partners.
-PESO will coordinate with the DOE-sponsored software team to assure that teams are informed of user and facility needs.
+PESO will coordinate with the DOE-sponsored software team to ensure that teams are informed of user and facility needs.
 We anticipate annual planning cycles with change management during cycles.
-- **Computer system vendors:** PESO anticipates a variety of vendor engagements to assure that DOE-sponsor libraries and tools are available and supported as part of or as complementary to vendor software.
+- **Computer system vendors:** PESO anticipates a variety of vendor engagements to ensure that DOE-sponsor libraries and tools are available and supported as part of or as complementary to vendor software.
 - **Commercial software providers:** PESO anticipates working with commercial providers in the co-development and support of DOE-sponsored software to industry, US agencies, and international partners.
 - **US Agencies:** PESO anticipates collaborating with other US agencies on making DOE-sponsored software available to their users and assuring compatibility with their own software environments.